RyanLeeHayes/ALF/README.md

 reasonable in many systems and significantly reduces sampling requirements, making it possible to estimate free energies for tens of thousands of sequences.
-To use the Potts model estimator, run alf.postprocess first, then see the examples in examples/engines with the _withPotts suffix.
-SubsetLM.sh uses likelihood maximization, best for systems with less than a million chemical end states, and SubsetPLM.sh uses pseudolikelihood maximization, best for systems with more than a million chemical end states.
+To use the Potts model estimator, run alf.postprocess first, then see the examples in examples/engines/PottsLM and examples/engines/PottsPLM.
+PottsLM uses likelihood maximization, best for systems with less than a million chemical end states, and PottsPLM uses pseudolikelihood maximization, best for systems with more than a million chemical end states.
 These use routines defined in alf/dca.

 Coupling between sites: if you have multiple sites, it is possible these